WSUP (Water & Sanitation for the Urban Poor)

 Western Region, Uganda, including the towns of Kyenjojo, Nyahuka, Kasambya, Kayinja, and Kasenda

 As a way to reduce customer pain points and a lack of trust in the service, we recommended weekly visits by service team members to new customers for the first three months.
 During these visits, agents and customers sit together to review water meters, record usage in a take-home service guide, and answer any questions or resolve issues.
-Likewise, rather than waiting to collect payments once a month, agents will issue bills weekly and help customers create a savings jar to set aside money for weekly payments.
-Customers can unlock a new sticker with each weekly payment through which they can design their own rural homestead scene in the service guide.
-Through these nudges and simple incentives, the hope is that missed payments will decrease and customer satisfaction will increase.
+Likewise, rather than waiting to collect payments once a month, agents now help customers create a savings jar to set aside money for weekly payments.
+Through these nudges and simple incentives like fun/informative stickers for weekly payments, the goal is that missed payments will decrease and customer satisfaction will increase.

 Still underway, the pilot of this marketing plan for vulnerable households is rolling out in 4 locations with a goal of achieving 500 new piped water connections in 3 months.
 Weekly meetings between MWU operations staff and local agents will track success and ensure ongoing iterations in the strategy.